Rationing in the United States: Tires, gasoline, and automobiles

-In January 1942 there was a study published by the Public Roads Administration that discovered that driving 35 mph helped tires last four times as long than if the speed was 65 mph.
-In order to extend the lifespan of tires and reduce the use, the ODT contacted the governors of all the states to establish lower speed limits.
-In March of the same year to decrease the large amount of single occupied drivers, car sharing programs were encouraged for workplaces that had more than 100 employees from the ODT and the Highway Traffic Advisory Committee.
+In January 1942 there was a study published by the Public Roads Administration that discovered that driving 35 mph helped tires last four times as long as if the speed was 65 mph.
+In order to extend the lifespan of tires and reduce their use, the ODT contacted the governors of all the states to establish lower speed limits.
+In March of the same year, to decrease the large number of drivers without passengers, car sharing programs were encouraged by the ODT and the Highway Traffic Advisory Committee for workplaces that had more than 100 employees.

 Food and consumer goods

+As of 1 March 1942, dog food could no longer be sold in tin cans, and manufacturers switched to dehydrated versions.
+As of 1 April 1942, anyone wishing to purchase a new toothpaste tube, then made from metal, had to turn in an empty one.

+Sugar was the first consumer commodity rationed, with all sales ended on 27 April 1942 and resumed on 5 May with a ration of 1/2 lb per person per week, half of normal consumption.
+Bakeries, ice cream makers, and other commercial users received rations of about 70% of normal usage.

 Civilians first received ration books—War Ration Book Number One, or the "Sugar Book"—on 4 May 1942, through more than 100,000 schoolteachers, PTA groups, and other volunteers.

-An American child purchases a can of V8, handing the grocer his ration book.
+An American child purchases a can of V8 juice, handing the grocer his ration book.